DP-MemArc: Differential Privacy Transfer Learning for Memory Efficient Language Models

 \subsection{Parameter Efficient Transfer Learning}

 To reduce the demand for computational resources during training, parameter-efficient fine-tuning methods are applied to transfer learning.
-This approach involves fine-tuning a small subset of new parameters and integrating them into the model for plug-and-play inference.
 Common methods include training low-rank matrices \cite{hu2021lora, valipour2023dylora, dettmers2024qlora}, adding adapters \cite{houlsby2019parameter, he2021towards}, and performing prefix tuning \cite{li2021prefix, liu2022p} or prompt tuning \cite{lester2021power} on the inputs of the original model.
 While most parameter-efficient fine-tuning methods reduce time and space consumption, they still require significant training memory due to the state of activation functions \cite{sung2022lst, liao2023make}.
 Our framework offers side networks and reversible networks designs to reduce the memory required during training.